 Due to its relative proximity to Wellington City, over 3,000 journeys per day starting in Upper Hutt are heading to the central city.
-Research from Greater Wellington, NZTA and WCC also shows that 18% of trips starting in Upper Hutt in the morning peak are heading into the central city.
+Research also shows that 18% of trips starting in Upper Hutt in the morning peak are heading into the central city.
 Currently 65% of trips to Wellington City from Upper Hutt are on public transport.